james-door/cv/src/personalProjectsMarkup/website.md

     background-color: var(--code-block-colour);
 }
 ```
- However, using this method I was only able to include the language and wasn't able to pass other information from the markdown such as the file.
+ Nevertheless, using this method I was only able to include the language and wasn't able to pass other information from the markdown such as the file.
 Moreover, the bar did not always match the correct width when there was overflow in the `CSS•grvsc-container`, such that when scrolling you would go past the right edge of the bar.
 Instead I used the HTML parser discussed in [Generating HTML](#Generating%20HTML) to insert the bars above every code fence.

 One feature of gatsby-remark-vscode allows adding a custom class to `CSS•grvsc-container`.
 The custom class is added by specifying the name of the class as the value of the `JS•wrapperClassName` property of the plugin's option object.
 This class name can optionally be returned by a JS function.
 This function has two useful parameters, `JS•parsedOptions` which allows us to pass a custom object from the markdown and `JS•language` which is the language of the code fence.
 I pass the custom `JS•filePath` object from the markdown which specifies the file path and a link to the Github page.
 Using this information I set the custom class `CSS•grvsc-container` to contain this information, using `JS•__` as a delimiter.
 Also I appended the `JS•numberLines` property to the Github URL with the fragment identifier #L, which Github uses to allow jumping to a particular line of code.